 8. ...Although some Murdochs have been watching!

-Speaking backstage at the 2020 Golden Globes, Brian Cox (who plays Logan Roy) said he was approached by the husband of Elisabeth Murdoch - the second daughter of Rupert Murdoch.
+Speaking backstage at the 2020 Golden Globes, Brian Cox (who plays Logan Roy) said he was approached by Keith Tyson, the husband of Elisabeth Murdoch - the second daughter of Rupert Murdoch.

-According to USA Today, Elisabeth and husband Keith Tyson are fans of the show, with Elisabeth relating to the character of Siobhan 'Shiv' Roy.
+According to USA Today, Elisabeth and her husband are fans of the show, with Elisabeth relating to the character of Siobhan 'Shiv' Roy.

-Jerry Hall, Rupert's fourth wife, is also said to be a fan of the show.
+Jerry Hall, Rupert's fourth wife, is also said to watch.